SeisComP/seiscomp/doc/base/api-python-client.rst

 Messaging, database and daemon mode is enabled by default.
-The daemon mode is important if the application should be started as service and therefore should support the :option:`-D, --daemon` option.
+The daemon mode is important if the application should be started as service and therefore should support the option ``-D, --daemon``.
 Utilities and non daemon applications should disable that mode.

 Example calls to this options are shown in the highlighted lines of the above